 In the event of a hostage situation, remain calm and cooperate with the perpetrator.
-If possible, alert police and colleagues.
+If possible, call 911 and alert other employees.
+Employees made aware of a hostage situation should immediately call 911 and initiate evacuating individuals from the facility using the following procedure: